Waco siege: Civil suits by Branch Davidians

 Several of the surviving Branch Davidians, as well as more than a hundred family members of those who had died or were injured in the confrontation, brought civil suits against the United States government, numerous federal officials, the former governor of Texas Ann Richards, and members of the Texas Army National Guard.
 They sought monetary damages under the Federal Tort Claims Act, civil rights statutes, the Racketeer Influenced and Corrupt Organizations Act, and Texas state law.
 The bulk of these claims were dismissed because they were insufficient as a matter of law or because the plaintiffs could advance no material evidence in support of them.

-The court, after a month-long trial, rejected the Branch Davidians' case.
-The court found that, on February 28, 1993, the Branch Davidians initiated a gun battle when they fired at federal officers who were attempting to serve lawful warrants.
+The trial ran from June 19 through July 14, 2000.
+Under the Federal Tort Claims Act, plaintiffs had no right to a jury trial, but on plaintiffs' motion, Judge Walter S. Smith Jr. empaneled a five-member advisory jury.
+The advisory jury found that the United States had not acted negligently in any respect, and Judge Smith subsequently issued findings of fact and conclusions of law adopting that result, entering a final "take-nothing" judgment against the plaintiffs on September 20, 2000.
 ATF agents returned gunfire to the building, the court ruled, to protect themselves and other agents from death or serious bodily harm.
 The court found that the government's planning of the siege—i.e., the decisions to use tear gas against the Branch Davidians; to insert the tear gas using military vehicles and to omit specific planning for the possibility that a fire would erupt—was a discretionary function for which the government could not be sued.
 The court also found that the use of tear gas was not negligent.
 Further, even if the United States government were negligent by causing damage to the buildings before the fires broke out, thus either blocking escape routes or enabling the fires to spread faster, that negligence did not legally cause the plaintiffs' injuries because the Branch Davidians started the fires.

 The Branch Davidians appealed.
 They contended that the trial court judge, Walter S. Smith Jr., should have recused himself from hearing their claims on account of his relationships with defendants, defense counsel, and court staff; prior judicial determinations; and comments during trial.
 The Fifth Circuit concluded that these allegations did not reflect conduct that would cause a reasonable observer to question Judge Smith's impartiality, and it affirmed the take-nothing judgment, in Andrade v.
 Chojnacki, 338 F.3d 448 (5th Cir.
 2003), cert. denied (2004).